teaching-on-testbeds/k8s-ml/reserve_fabric/index.md

-## Exercise : Set up your experiment at FANROC
+## Exercise : Set up your experiment at FABRIC

 Before you run an experiment at FABRIC, you will: